joao-d-oliveira/anova/README.md

 ## AWS Deployment

-The application can be deployed to AWS ECS using Terraform:
+The application can be deployed to AWS ECS using Terraform.
+Before proceeding, ensure you have:

+- AWS Account with appropriate permissions
+- AWS CLI installed and configured
+- Docker installed locally
+- ECR repository created for the application image
+- PostgreSQL RDS instance (can be created during deployment)

 1. Navigate to the terraform directory:
    ```